1 And it came to pass that the sound returned unto me: clack clack, clack clack, and I awakened unto another day without beginning or end.

 “Nah, just leave it here, this CO is cool.”

 Just like Dan said, everyone is waiting by their cells.
-The trustees make a large circle of 12 chairs facing outward.
+The trustees make a large circle of twelve chairs facing outward.
 In the middle are two commissary ladies and a huge pile of plastic bags with all sorts of goodies inside each one.

-I watch inmates walk over to where they heard their name called, carrying a blanket, pencil, and ID.
+I watch inmates walk over to where they heard their name called, carrying a blanket, pencil, and I.D.
 The ones going to a chair holding a phat sack have a little extra spring to their step, but I notice a very different demeanor in the ones walking to a mostly empty sack.

+The bags are dwindling and I start getting nervous that my order did not get put in on time, or maybe something happened to prevent the money from getting on my account.
 All sorts of scenarios are going through my mind when finally I hear, “Knight!”
 I get to the chair and I’m thrilled to even have a sack.
 The commissary lady checks the receipt to match up with my ID and hands it back.
 I assume that means I’m good to start taking the items.
 I check off each item from the receipt and put it on my blanket: one bag of coffee, five noodles, a bowl, a spork, a bag of hard candy, shampoo, and a bar of soap.

 I walk back to the house and find JJ sitting on his bunk staring at the floor.